Register your client’s estate

 - to have used HMRC online services for agents

 You must be the person responsible for your agent firm’s tax or administrative matters.
-After you’ve set up an agent services account, you can add administrators and assistants to your Government Gateway account before registering an estate.
+When you have set up an agent services account, you can add administrators and assistants before registering an estate.

 HMRC services may be slow during busy times.
 Check if there are any problems with this service.

 HMRC will send the personal representative the estate’s UTR, usually within 15 working days.
 You will need the estate’s UTR to start filing Self Assessment tax returns.
 You can do this by either: